SAML-Toolkits/php-saml/README.md

 $auth->login($newTargetUrl);
 ```

+The login method can recieve 3 more optional parameters:

+* $parameters  An array of parameters that will be added to the GET in the HTTP-Redirect.
+* $forceAuthn  When true the AuthNReuqest will set the ForceAuthn='true'
+* $isPassive   When true the AuthNReuqest will set the Ispassive='true'

 #### The SP Endpoints ####

 Related to the SP there are 3 important views: The metadata view, the ACS view and the SLS view.
 The toolkit